-Optional attributes for ASMDG agent Table A-11
+Table A-11 Optional attributes for ASMDG agent

-Optional Attributes Type and Dimension Definition ContainerOpts (Only Solaris 10) static-assoc-int This resource-type level attribute specifies the container options for the ASM disk groups that run in the context of Solaris containers (zones).
-These values are only effective when you set the ContainerInfo service group attribute.
-Symantec recommends that you do not change the following values.
+Optional Attributes Type and Dimension Definition ContainerOpts static-assoc-int This resource-type level attribute specifies the container options for the ASM disk groups that run in the context of AIX WPARs.
+These values are only effective when you set the ContainerInfo service group attribute. recommends that you do not change the following values.
 RunInContainer (RIC) 1-The ASMDG agent monitors the ASM disk groups inside of the local container.
 0-The ASMDG agent monitors the ASM diskgroups outside the local container (in the global environment).
 Default is 1.
 PassCInfo (PCI) The ASMDG agent receives the container information that is defined in the service group's ContainerInfo attribute.
 Default is 0.
-See the Cluster Server Administrator's Guide and the Veritas InfoScale 7.0 Virtualization Guide.
+See the Cluster Server Administrator's Guide and the Veritas InfoScale 7.1 Virtualization Guide.
 DBAUser string-scalar The ASM user who has sysasm privileges to start or stop the ASM instance.
 You can create ASM users for Oracle 11g R1 and later.